amandawang90-spec/neuefische-data-analysis-180825-analytics_engineering_module_and_projects/07_dbt_modeling_stages/03_dbt_Intermediate.md

 4. `dbt run --select prep_airports`

-5. Check your column order in your warehouse table.
+5. Check your column order in your database.

 <details>